 The CLELJ is Canada’s only specialized labour and employment law journal.
 It is a collaborative publication of the Queen’s Centre for Law in the Contemporary Workplace and Lancaster House, a Toronto labour law publisher.
-A team of student editors work on the CLELJ under the guidance of senior faculty editors, including Bernie Adell and Kevin Banks.
+A team of student editors work on the CLELJ under the guidance of senior faculty editors, including Kevin Banks.

-The application, training and editing processes of the two journals are integrated to some extent.
-Students who work on both journals receive hands-on training and experience in legal research and writing, in dealing with submissions from academics and scholarly practitioners, and in the planning and production of a major publication.
+The application, training and editing processes of the four journals are integrated to some extent.
+Students who work on the journals receive hands-on training and experience in legal research and writing, in dealing with submissions from academics and scholarly practitioners, and in the planning and production of a major publication.
 First-year students are invited to apply for positions as volunteer editorial assistants.
 Student editors are chosen in their upper years by competitive application.